alloystorm/dvvr/dancexr/content_android_quest.md

 ## Preparing content for Android & Oculus Quest

 Similar to the PC versions, DanceXR requires a content folder to be prepared so it knows where to find all the models, motions & textures.

-However on Android, apps can only access specific folders unless a special permission is granted.
-Therefore on Android and Oculus Quest platforms you will not be able to select content folder like on PC.
-The content needs to be at a specific location.
+However, Android system has strict file access rules.
+Normally apps can't access folders withint your storage.
+So by default the Android and Quest version have the content library inside the app storage space which requires a PC to copy files into it.

+From version 2024.3 we are using the storage permission to make mangaging files a bit easier.
+For that you need to grant DanceXR the permission to access your storage and then you'll be able to use the system files app to move and copy files.

+{% include video id="mFnXE7LBV-M" provider="youtube" %}

+For older versions or if you choose to use app internal storage space, the content library is located here: /Android/data/com.vrstormlab.dancexr/files/.

 ## If you can connect your device to a PC